Many Online Tools to Determine Best Price for a NEW Car or Truck

 Here is a chart of how these 5 sites stack up:

 * The most valuable data point is the one about which there is the least mystery: The dealer invoice price.
-As I discussed at the start of this article, dealer invoice is a good place to start when shopping for a new car.
-Dealer invoice is a solid number that a dealer cannot deny or explain away.
+As I discussed at the start of this article, the dealer invoice is an excellent place to start when shopping for a new car.
+A dealer invoice is a solid number that a dealer cannot deny or explain away.

-* For whatever reasons, Edmunds’ dealer invoice price is almost a thousand dollars more than the other three sites.
+* For whatever reason, Edmunds’ dealer invoice price is almost a thousand dollars more than the other three sites.
 That makes me leery of using Edmunds.

 * What real value do these recommended prices provide?
 The above four recommended prices range from $21,360 to $22,665.
-That’s a difference of $1,305 — 6% of dealer invoice!
+That difference is $1,305—6% of the dealer invoice!
 Which one is right?
 Who knows!
-What good are those numbers when you are negotiating with a dealer.
+What good are those numbers when you are negotiating with a dealer?

-* If you want a second number in addition to dealer invoice, I think a much better strategy is to research what your car is actually selling for in your local market.
-For more info about that, see: “Online Tools to Compare Actual New and Used Car Prices in Oklahoma City.”
+* If you want a second number in addition to the dealer invoice, I think a much better strategy is to research what your car is selling for in your local market.
+For more info, see: “Online Tools to Compare Actual New and Used Car Prices in Oklahoma City.”